mas-bandwidth/yojimbo/BUILDING.md

 5. Build release version of libyojimbo, run tests

-6. If all tests pass, clean everything and copy the libyojimbo server to /home dir
+6. If all tests pass, clean everything and copy the libyojimbo server to the /home dir

-7. When the Docker container is run, start the yojimbo server on UDP port 50000.
+7. When the Docker container is run, start the yojimbo server /home/server on UDP port 50000.

 For details see docker/Dockerfile and the premake5.lua file with commands that build and run the container instance.

-What's most impressive is that if no dependencies have changed, the numbered steps above are precached as intermediate Docker instances and not rebuilt unless it is necessary.
-For example, if you have already downloaded and installed wget, g++, libsodium and premake5 and you run "premake5 docker" again, these steps are skipped and the cached docker images for these steps are reused.
+What's most impressive is that if no dependencies have changed, the numbered steps above are precached as intermediate Docker instances and not rebuilt unless necessary.
+For example, if you have already downloaded and installed wget, g++, libsodium and premake5 and you run "premake5 docker" again, these steps are skipped and the cached docker images for these steps are automatically reused.

 Try it yourself by running "premake5 docker" once (it should build everything), and run it again, it will go straight to the server running on port 50000.
 Similarly, if you change some libyojimbo source it will automatically rebuild